 “Did you deserve it?”
 I interject.

 “I’m not a dirty player, it’s not in my nature.
-But, in football, as is with life, there are good and bad players.
+But, in football, as is with life, there are good players and bad players.
 The referee didn’t notice when my rival antagonized me but, apparently, he was all eyes when I retaliated.
-“Footballers”, the diplomat rules, ”are quite cheeky and if you’re dumb enough to fall for their theatrics, then you’re done…Dusted.”
+“Footballers”, the diplomat rules, ”are quite cheeky.
+And, if you’re dumb enough to fall for their theatrics, then you’re done and dusted.”

 As the Falcon’s fortress pumped iron at Roxpark, Diani, The Boss was making a very important decision back at base camp.